Somali cat: Popularity

+Characteristics

 Appearance

-Description

 Somalis are recognised for their energetic and social nature.
 Their appearance with sleek bodies, long tails, and large pointed ears have earned them the nickname of "Fox Cat".
 Their ticked coats contain between four and twenty colours on each hair are very fine in texture making their coats softer to the touch than those of other cat breeds.
 The cat itself is medium-large in size.
-Within the GCCF, short haired Somalis are recognised separately from Abyssinian cats.